jacksonneal09888-wq/aratkd-site/assets/materials/belt-attendance-readiness.md

 ### Quick Example

 - Offered: 36 classes · Attended: 31 → Attendance = 86 %.
-- Belt goal: Red → Need 42 lessons + ≥ 84.8 %.
+- Belt goal: High Yellow → Needs 31 lessons + ≥ 75.2 %, so this student can unlock High Yellow.
-- Result: Student still needs 11 more lessons before requesting a date.
+- Belt goal: Red → Needs 42 lessons + ≥ 84.8 %, so the same student must bank 11 more classes before requesting a date.

 ### In the Student Portal